majeedraza1/carousel-slider/readme.txt

 **If you like this plugin, please give us [5 star](https://wordpress.org/support/plugin/carousel-slider/reviews/?rate=5#new-post) to encourage for future improvement.**

-> What's new in version 1.8?

-> **Hero Banner Slider** with background image, title, description, call to action buttons and more
-> More control over Arrow Navigation
-> More control over Bullet/Dot Navigation
-> Alpha color picker for choosing color
-> WooCommerce product categories list carousel.
-> and more...

 = Full Feature Set =